gitbls/RPiVNCHowTo/README.md

 #### xdm Configuration

 xdm is a lightweight Display Manager with less capabilities than lightdm.
-That said, I've found it to consume less system resources than lightdm, and coupled with choosewm (see Appendix below), to meet my needs.
+That said, I've found it to consume less system resources than lightdm, and coupled with choosewm (see Appendix below), meets my needs.

 * sudo Edit `/etc/X11/xdm/xdm-config` and comment out the line *DisplayManager.requestPort* with a "!"
 * sudo Edit `/etc/X11/xdm/Xaccess` and uncomment the line that has *#any host can get a login window*